 3. Does the tour company have all necessary licenses/approvals and insurance depending on the state/country in which it is registered?

 5. How about the coach driver?
 Not just a “good driver” in the sense of safety, which is a must, but also someone who is friendly, kind and helpful to your leader and to the trip participants.
-(See our column on motorcoach safety and drivers in the February issue of this magazine).
+See our column on motorcoach safety.

-6. Do you have sole occupancy?
-Or are other organizations selling into this same departure?
+6. Do you have an exclusive departure on this trip, or are other independent travelers joining the tour or separate organizations selling into this same departure?

 7. Do you have a firm contract and does it indicate specific dates by which you must make first deposit and final payment (or last date to cancel without losing money)?

 8. How is trip publicity going to be handled?
-Is the company providing a “shell” brochure wherein you simply fill in the dates and name of your organization?
-Are you paying for mailing/distribution?
+Is the company providing marketing assistance and promotional sign-up forms where you simply fill in the dates and name of your organization?
+Are you paying for marketing/mailing/distribution?
 If you are, then these costs need to be incorporated into the final trip price.

 9. Is the company providing a working tour leader AND one free trip for the leader from your organization?
 Or is your member receiving the “free trip” expected to be the working leader?
 And will there be local stepon guides as well?